osfunapps/os-firebase-ads-creator-npm/README.md

 ac.addAdUnitsToExistingApp('your exiting app's admob id', adsList, '/xml/output/path/');
 ```

-You can also save the output:
+You can also save the output:t

 ```xml
 <?xml version="1.0"?>